At just 23 years old, Charlotte Worthington has already medalled at a number of freestyle BMX’s most coveted competitions.

 “This year it felt like a big redemption to even make it to the contest so to keep my cool, keep my nerve and walk away with the third-place under such high pressure, I was ecstatic.”

-Her rise to become one of the world’s best female freestyle BMX riders has led to her being tipped as one of Team GB ‘s strongest medal hopes in the Tokyo Games.
+Her rise to become one of the world’s best female freestyle BMX riders has led to her being tipped as one of Team GB ‘s strongest medal hopes in the Tokyo Games this summer.

 “We’re definitely aiming for the top,” said Worthington.